UK Section Guide to UK Managers

 • Provide wisdom and views from different points of the industries SMPTE serves.

 This is probably about a dozen set evenings per year and allow a bit of time each week to do things at a time which suits you – how much and how timely depend on the role.

-The board of managers are accountable to the Board of SMPTE for the governance and conduct of the section.
+The board of managers are accountable to the Board of Governors of SMPTE for the governance and conduct of the section.
 The managers serve a two year term and are elected by the membership at large.

 In order to run the section the board appoints members to the committee to fill roles or provide specialist advice-

 The length of service expected for The Chairman is 2 to 3 years and the Secretary about 5 years

 managers and committee members typically serve up to two 2-year terms.

 It is considered useful to have new members of the board who are working and represent the span of ages and industries.